R. Thurmond Chatham

-Richard Thurmond Chatham (August 16, 1896 – February 5, 1957), who usually went by Thurmond Chatham, was a member of the U.S. House of Representatives, an industrialist and philanthropist.
-He represented North Carolina from 1949 to 1957.
+Richard Thurmond Chatham (August 16, 1896 – February 5, 1957), who usually went by Thurmond Chatham, was an American industrialist, philanthropist and Democratic Party politician, who represented North Carolina in the U.S. House of Representatives from 1949 to 1957.

-Early years
+Early life

 Born in Elkin, North Carolina, Chatham was the only son of Hugh Gwyn Chatham and Martha Lenoir Chatham.
 His grandfather was Alexander Chatham, founder of Chatham Manufacturing Company.
+His other grandfather was R.J.
+Thurmond, who was a business associate of Colonel W.C.
+Falkner.
+The pair had a falling out, which culminated in Thurmond shooting Colonel Falkner dead outside of Thurmond's office in Ripley, Mississippi.
+Colonel Falkner was the great-grandfather of author William Faulkner, who referenced the shooting in his stories.

-His other grandfather, R J Thurmond shot and killed William Faulkner's grandfather.
-Chatham was educated in the public schools and at Woodberry Forest School in Orange, Virginia.
+Chatham was educated in public schools and at Woodberry Forest School in Orange, Virginia.
 He attended the University of North Carolina from 1915–1916 and Yale University from 1916–1917, but left college to enter the United States Navy.

 Career

 In July 1919, Chatham began working for his family's company, Chatham Manufacturing, which was the world's largest manufacturer of blankets.
 After serving as treasurer of the company, he became president in 1929 and chairman of the board of directors in 1945.
 During his presidency, the company experienced considerable growth in expansion in capacity and profits, as well as an increase in the variety of products.